 Shelter deduction.
 The shelter deduction is for shelter costs that are more than half of the household's income after other deductions.
 Allowable shelter costs include the costs of rent or mortgage, taxes, interest, and utilities such as gas, electricity, and water.
 For most households, there is a limit on the amount of the deduction that can be allowed, but for a household with an elderly or disabled member, all shelter costs over half of the household's income may be deducted.

-The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, or marital and family status.
+USDA prohibits discrimination in all its programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, or marital and family status.
 (Not all prohibited bases apply to all programs.)
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA's TARGET Center at (202) 720-2600 (voice and TDD).

-Contact your local SNAP office for further information or to file an application for SNAP benefits.
 For more information on the treatment of income, and a sample calculation of eligibility and benefits, see Eligibility and Benefits.